-Early in February he travels to Spain with his friend the banker Aguado, while Isabella is entrusted to the care of his father, Giuseppe, in Bologna.
+Early in February he travels to Spain with his friend the banker Aguado.
 During his stay in Spain Rossini accepts the invitation of the Archdeacon of Madrid, Don Fernandez Varela, to compose a Stabat Mater.
-When he returns to Paris he has only been able to compose six out of the ten numbers, so he entrusts the completion of the work to Tadolini.
-In this version the Stabat is performed in the chapel of San Felipe el Real in Madrid on Good Friday, 1833.
+Back in Paris, he only set to work in March 1832, composing six pieces and commissioning Tadolini for the rest.
+The Stabat in this version was performed on Good Friday 1833 in the chapel of San Felipe el Real in Madrid.

 Meanwhile the first symptoms have appeared of the serious nervous breakdown that will affect the composer, who by this time has formed a union with Olympe Pélissier.
 He dedicates his cantata for soprano and piano Giovanna d'Arco to her.